-- Across non devolved Education Services there was a net under spend / additional income of £4.4 million which was generated within the following sectors. - Across the Nursery sector there was a net under spend of £900,000.
+- Across non-devolved Education Services there was a net under spend / additional income of £4.4 million which was generated within the following sectors. - Across the Nursery sector there was a net under spend of £900,000.
 Staff slippage in excess of budgeted levels as well as under spends on facilities management were the primary reasons for this variance. - In the Primary sector, there was a net under spend of £500,000 due, in the main, to staff slippage in excess of budgeted levels. - Within the Secondary sector there was a net under spend of £1.3 million.
 Staff slippage in excess of budgeted levels as well as an insurance rebate and reduced facilities management costs were the main factors contributing to this under spend. - Across the Special sector there was a net under spend / additional income of £1.6 million.
-Staff slippage in excess of budgeted levels, home to school transport and third party payments were the main factors contributing to the final position. - Within Services for Children, Young People and Families there was a net over spend of £1.3 million.
+Staff slippage in excess of budgeted levels, home-to-school transport and third party payments were the main factors contributing to the final position. - Within Services for Children, Young People and Families there was a net over spend of £1.3 million.
 The main reason for this was additional expenditure on services for young people with complex behavioural issues.
-This was partially offset by staff slippage in excess of budget and additional grant income. - In Catering Services there was a net over spend of £200,000 due to lower income from school meals due to reduced uptake. - Across the Grants sector, the Council received £1.3 million which will be carried forward in earmarked Reserves to support activity in 2023/24.
+This was partially offset by staff slippage in excess of budget and additional grant income. - In Catering Services there was an over spend / reduced income of £200,000 due to lower income from school meals as a consequence of reduced uptake. - Across the Grants sector, the Council received £1.3 million which will be carried forward in earmarked Reserves to support activity in 2023/24.

 Health and Social Care delivered an under spend of £200,000 from within the non-delegated areas of social care in 2022/23.
-The Perth & Kinross Integration Joint Board Unaudited 2022/23 Annual Accounts are available separately.
+The Perth & Kinross Integration Joint Board 2022/23 Annual Accounts are available separately.

-Communities delivered a net under spend / additional income of £9.9 million, which is made up of variances across the Service as follows:
+Communities delivered a net under spend / additional income of £9.6 million, which is made up of variances across the Service as follows:

 - On a Service wide basis, the budgeted staff slippage target was exceeded by £1.1 million. - Within Planning & Development there was a net under spend / additional income of £1.3 million.
 The main reason for this variance was additional income from planning and building warrant fees. - Within Roads there was an over spend of £900,000 on the Council's response to winter and other weather-related events throughout the year.
 This was partially offset by under spends of £800,000 from additional income and street lighting savings. - Across Operations there was a net over spend of £300,000 due to additional fuel and hire costs. - In addition, grant funding of approximately £7.6 million was also received across the Service in 2022/23 to take forward initiatives in 2023/24.
-This income will be carried forward in earmarked Reserves. - Across the remainder of the Service, there was a further net under spend of £300,000.
+This income will be carried forward in earmarked Reserves.